AOS55/AOS55.github.io/_pages/aviation.md

 Please [email me](mailto:aq15777@bristol.ac.uk?subject=Flight%20Training%3A%20%24(title)&body=tldr%3A%20%24(280-character-summary)%0A*%20%24(details-in-bullets)%0A*%20%24(more-details)%0A){:target="_blank"} if you are interested in flight training.
 I can also offer type specific familiarization and differences training for DA-42 and DA-62 MEP along with most other SEP class training aircraft.

-The following resources I usually provide to students as part of the relevant courses, please feel free to use and disceminate as you see fit.
+The following resources I usually provide to students as part of the relevant courses, please feel free to use and disseminate as you see fit.

 # IR resources